-Several months after I arrived on the field, I had to make a quick trip to the states.
-On my flight were some American Nazarenes who came to our field to dedicate a church building they had funded.
-They were there only a few days, but in that short time one of the missionaries in the conflict had talked to a pastor in the group about the problem.
+Several months after I arrived on the field, I had to make a quick trip back to the USA.
+On the same flight were some American Nazarenes who had been to our field to dedicate a church building they had funded.
+They were there only a few days, but in that short time, one of the two missionaries in the conflict had talked to a pastor in the group about the problem.
 This pastor and I had been friends for a long time.
 Since we found ourselves sitting next to each other on the flight, it was inevitable that he would bring up the personnel clash.

-He reminded me that the problem resembled those that are often faced on multiple staffs of larger churches.
-As highly motivated and gifted people try to find themselves in new positions of ministry, Satan shows up to exploit differences in personality and life-style.
-Relationships need time to form.
+He reminded me that the problem resembled those that are often faced by staff serving larger churches.
+As highly motivated and gifted people try to find themselves in new positions of ministry, Satan shows up to exploit differences in personality and lifestyle.
+Relationships need time to form, he said.
 Time can also settle unimportant issues.
 So maybe time was on our side.
-Maybe the genuineness of the "perfect love" we preach could squeeze Satan out of the scene, then heal the insecurities of both of these missionaries.
+Maybe the genuineness of the "perfect love" we preach could squeeze Satan out of the scene and heal the insecurities of both of these missionaries.

-This plane trip did reveal a disturbing escalation of the conflict.
-Nazarenes from abroad were now getting emotionally involved in the problem.
-We began to try to hint to our two missionary brothers that they should keep their differences under wraps when visitors came.
-Church leaders were even more direct.
+This plane trip did reveal a disturbing widening of the conflict.
+Church members from abroad were now getting emotionally involved in the problem.
+We tried to hint to our two missionary brothers that they should keep their differences under wraps when visitors came.
+Denominational leaders were even more direct with them.
 They "ordered" the pair to shield visitors from the disagreements.
 As the conflict continued to consume the two, hints and orders seemed as ineffective as demanding an injured man to stop bleeding.
-It only took one curious question and the floodgates would suddenly burst open.
+It only took one curious question, and the floodgates would suddenly burst open.
 We were all miserable.

 Eight months after we arrived on the field, it was time for district assemblies.
-Two church leaders arrived to conduct the assemblies, and while they were here, they spent some time with the two missionaries.
+Two denominational leaders arrived to conduct the assemblies, and while they were there, they spent some time with the two missionaries.
 The leaders suggested changes in team organization.
-And they urged the two "adversaries" to concentrate on goals, and to get their eyes off each other.
+And they urged the two "adversaries" to concentrate on ministrty goals and to get their eyes off each other.
 The decision-making process that had previously involved the two men was broadened to include other people.
-The hope was that this would lesson the chances of head-to-head confrontations.
+The hope was that this would lessen the chances of head-to-head confrontations.

 The plan was only partially successful.
 Each time we began to take a half step of forward progress, one of the two would do something to drive the other up a wall, leaving the air tinged once again with suspicion and even hostility.
 Each came to believe that the only possible solution was for church leaders to order the other family home in disgrace.
 We kept hoping for a different solution.

 This problem was not unique to our field.
 Most missionaries are highly motivated self-starters.
-Strong willed personalities — even sanctified ones — have clashed in mission fields all over the world, in conflicts that varied in intensity.
+Strong-willed personalities — even sanctified ones — have clashed in mission fields all over the world, in conflicts that varied in intensity.
 In some cases, the national church has gotten caught up in the disagreements, becoming cheerleaders for one side of the dispute.
 We prayed that the Lord would isolate our national church from this turmoil.
-Revival was going on at the time.
+A revival among the churches was going on at the time.
 We feared if the national pastors got caught up in this problem, it could snuff out those fires.
 That, of course, was the goal of satanic forces.

-After we had been on the field nearly a year, I began to think we would be able to tough it out somehow.
+After we had been on the field nearly a year, I began to think we could tough it out somehow.
 In just another year, one of the families involved was due for twelve months of home assignment.
 At the end of that year, the other family would be due for a home assignment.
 So they would actually have two years of being apart.
 The Holy Spirit can do a lot of healing in that time.
 Perspectives can be changed in two years.
-The reorganizations of the missionary staff due to home assignments, along with other changes, could produce some new working relationships.
+The reorganizations of the missionary staff due to home assignments and other changes could produce some new working relationships.